-Perry Cockerell has helped thousands of clients solve difficult problems for over thirty-eight years through his trial and appellate litigation experience.
+Perry Cockerell has helped thousands of clients solve difficult problems for over thirty-nine years through his trial and appellate litigation experience.
 Clients trust him with their problems because of his expertise and his care about their best interests.
 Clients hire him to deliver value and solutions in the most efficient manner.
 He has a passion for the law and the Texas legal profession that he combines with his uncompromising integrity and strong personal beliefs.

 Perry began his work as a creditor’s rights attorney in Dallas in 1981.
 Over the years he moved into an exclusive real estate litigation and appellate practice handling cases in federal, state, bankruptcy and appellate courts.
 He has argued and won cases in the Texas Supreme Court and the Fifth Circuit Court of Appeals.